spryker/spryker-docs/docs/scos/dev/guidelines/coding-guidelines/secure-coding-practices-external-packages.md

 ### Check security (now and future)

-1. Check that package has no known security vulnarabilities.
+1. Check that the package has no known security vulnerabilities.
-2. Add automated tool to your CI/CD to check it regularly for all the packages.
+2. Add an automated SAST&SCA tool to your CI/CD to check it regularly for all the packages.

 ### Check with your Legal (now and future)

-Every package comes with a licence.
+Every package comes with a license.
-1. Check with your legal team that you can use the package with its licence.
+1. Check with your legal team that you can use the package with its license.
-2. Add automated tool to your CI/CD to check it regularly for all the packages.
+2. Add an automated tool to your CI/CD to check it regularly for all the packages.

-We can recommend [Snyc](https://snyk.io/) for all the stated above actions.
+We can recommend [Snyk](https://snyk.io/) for all the stated above actions.
 But you are free to use any other tool.